openstack/security-doc/security-guide/source/messaging.rst

 communication through TCP sockets.

 Message queues effectively facilitate command and control functions across OpenStack deployments.
-Once access to the queue is permitted no further authorization checks are performed.
+Once access to the queue is permitted, no further authorization checks are performed.
 Services accessible through the queue do validate the contexts and tokens within the actual message payload.
 However, you must note the expiration date of the token because